win-acme/win-acme.github.io/reference/cli.md

    --dnsscriptparallelism
      Configure parallelism mode.
-0 is fully serial (default), 1 allows multiple records to be created simulatenously, 2 allows multiple records to be validated simulateously and 3 is a combination of both forms of parallelism.
+0 is fully serial (default), 1 allows multiple records to be created simultaneously, 2 allows multiple records to be validated simultaneously and 3 is a combination of both forms of parallelism.

 ```